softwareconstruction240/softwareconstruction/chess/0-chess-moves/chess-moves.md

 This class serves as the top-level management of the chess game.
 It is responsible for executing moves as well as recording the game status.

 > [!IMPORTANT]
-> The ChessGame class is presented now, but will not be used until Phase 1.
+> Although the `ChessGame` class is presented now, it will not be used until Phase 1.\
 > ChessGame related tests will be [added to the working directory](../1-chess-game/getting-started.md#chess-game---getting-started) later.